rcrowther/updownrecord/README.rst

 ------
 This has been a tedious and time-consuming app to write.
 The problems are the uneven APIs for Python parsers (though I am glad they are available and developed), resolution of approaches to data structuring, and a constantly changing API.

 Do not rely on the API.
 Fortunately, the app is a leaf node, ending with users.
-No need to worry about dependancies.
+No worry about dependancies.

 About data structuring